IgniteUI/igniteui-docfx/en/components/excel_library_using_worksheets.md

 worksheet.protect();
 ```

 You can also use the `Worksheet` object's `protect` method to protect a worksheet against structural changes.
-For more information about the other options of worksheet protection, see the `Worksheet Protection` part of this topic.

 When protection is set, you can set the `CellFormat` object's `locked` property on individual cells, rows, merged cell regions, or columns to override the worksheet object's protection on those objects.
 For example, if you need all cells of a worksheet to be read-only except for the cells of one column, you can protect the worksheet and then set the `CellFormat` object's `locked` property to `false` on a specific `WorksheetColumn` object.
 This will allow your users to edit cells within the column while disabling editing of the other cells in the worksheet.